ModelEngineering/SBdoe/README.md

 * A **level** for a factor is a value that is assigned the factor for an experiment.
 * **Factor space** has dimensions of factors, and the coordinates for a factor are its levels.
 * A **condition** is a collection of pairs factor and level.
+* * An **experiment** is the execution of a set of conditions that produces a collection of result statistics.
-* A **work unit** is a collection of conditions.
-Typically, conditions are chosen as a hypercube in factor space.
+* A **work unit** is a collection of experiments.
+Typically, the conditions for experiments are chosen as a hypercube in factor space.